songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/04-CTF/04/_scen2.md

 Just a few hints:

 * This is a very small cluster, expect 256 services at max.
 Services are on their normal ports.
 * at a later stage you might want to forward some connections.
-You can use tools like [frp](<https://github.com/fatedier/frp>]
+You can use tools like [frp](https://github.com/fatedier/frp)

 ### {{% task %}} Try look around and brake out of your Pod

-This will not be the usual way we had before start being creative.
+This will not be the usual way we had before.
+Be creative!
 Get as many flags as possible.

 ### {{% task %}} Cleanup